-Nurse practitioner students are required to complete a minimum of 540 supervised clinical hours for FNP and 560 supervised clinical hours for PMHNP students of direct patient care, distributed and defined by the population-focused clinical practicum course.
+Nurse practitioner students are required to complete a minimum of 500 supervised clinical hours of direct patient care, distributed and defined by the population-focused clinical practicum course.
 Information about the number of required clinical hours for each course can be found in the respective course syllabus.
 Clinical hours must be distributed over the entire semester.
+DNP students are required to complete a minimum of 160 additional direct patient care hours during the final four semesters of the program.
+These are completed at a minimum of 40 direct patient care hours per semester.
+Post-masters DNP students are not required to complete direct care patient hours unless completing a program in a new specialty.
+The DNP student must obtain a total of 1000 hours by completion of the program.
+DNP students should also refer to the DNP Project Guidelines for more information about required hours.

 Nurse practitioner students are encouraged to complete interprofessional education (IPE) experiences as part of the program.
-Interprofessional educational experiences can be achieved through collaboration with professionals in other disciplines including, but not limited to, pharmacists, physicians, physical therapists, speech therapists, psychotherapists, dieticians, audiologists, etc. Interprofessional clinical experiences should be documented in MedaTrax.
+Interprofessional educational experiences can be achieved through collaboration with professionals in other disciplines including, but not limited to, pharmacists, physicians, physical therapists, speech therapists, dieticians, audiologists, etc. Interprofessional clinical experiences should be documented in Project Concert/Medatrax.
 More information can be found in the Interprofessional Education and Practicum Policy in the Student Handbook.